Chart Color Schemes

 Torrensville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Torrensville's dwellings, as per the latest Census, consisted of 71.1% houses and 28.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 63.9% houses and 36.2% other dwellings.
+In Torrensville, as per the latest Census, 71.1% of dwellings were houses, with the remaining 28.8% being semi-detached homes, apartments, or other types.
+In contrast, Adelaide metro had 63.9% houses and 36.2% other dwellings.
 Home ownership in Torrensville stood at 32.8%, with mortgaged dwellings at 29.4% and rented ones at 37.7%.
-The median monthly mortgage repayment was $1,863, higher than Adelaide metro's $1,745, while the median weekly rent was $360 compared to Adelaide metro's $310.
-Nationally, Torrensville's mortgage repayments matched the Australian average of $1,863, but rents were lower at $360 against the national figure of $375.
+The median monthly mortgage repayment was $1,863, higher than Adelaide metro's $1,745.
+The median weekly rent in Torrensville was $360, compared to Adelaide metro's $310.
+Nationally, Torrensville's mortgage repayments were similar to the Australian average of $1,863, but rents were lower at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing